CODE OF CONDUCT OF ATHENRY ASSOCIATION FOOTBALL CLUB

 Any abuse of the above code or any inappropriate behaviour by players, managers, coaches or players must be immediately reported to the committee.

 Players may be suspended or expelled from the club for abuse of the above code following a decision by the committee.

 Guide for Parents / Guardians

 Parents / guardians play an important role in promoting children’s happiness and success in football and sport in general.
-Parental expectations and behavior have significant bearing on children’s attitude and behavior while participating in football.
+Parental expectations and behaviour have significant bearing on children’s attitude and behaviour while participating in football.
 Parents / guardians need to be aware of why children want to play football.
 Children want to learn new skills, make new friends, be part of a group, to win and be successful, experience challenges, excitement and action.
 While winning is important, it must be remembered that winning at all costs does not meet the needs of players.
 Results are not necessarily a good indicator of coaching effectiveness or ability, the improvement level of players and their level of enjoyment is.
 Support and encouragement from parents / guardians will contribute to children having: Parents have a great influence on children’s enjoyment and success in football.
 All children play football because they first and foremost love the game - its fun.

-Children enjoying soccer.
+Children enjoying football.

 A sense of personal achievement.

 It is important for parents / guardians to find out what their children want from football, and help them to set realistic targets to achieve this.
 This may involve controlling their own aspirations and avoiding the desire to force their own dreams or unfulfilled ambitions on them.
 It is important to: